viniciuscosta12/Solar-System/README.md

 # Simple 3D Solar System model created in C++/OpenGL/GLFW
-This project is an improvement with some modifications of the following project: https://github.com/1kar/OpenGL-SolarSystem
+The following project was used as reference: https://github.com/1kar/OpenGL-SolarSystem

   ## Preview
    #### STATIC CAM